Biotechnology (Master's)

 Use of microorganisms and enzymes in the life science industry

-In this interdisciplinary and research-oriented Master’s degree program, we concentrate on conveying knowledge about the properties, production processes, and diverse possibilities of applying enzymes and microorganisms in the food industry.
-You will learn biochemical methodological knowledge to purify and characterize enzymes, enzyme kinetics, immobilization of enzymes, and the expression and mutagenesis of recombinant enzymes.
+In this interdisciplinary and research-oriented M.Sc.
+Biotechnology, we offer you the opportunity to expand and deepen your knowledge of the properties, production processes, and diverse applications of enzymes and microorganisms in the food, pharmaceutical, and chemical industries.
+Benefit from modern laboratories and pilot plants.
+You will become familiar with biochemical and molecular biological methods, including the purification, characterization, and immobilization of enzymes, enzyme kinetics, gene expression, and mutagenesis of recombinant enzymes.
 In addition, you will develop microbiological expertise in handling pathogens in food production.

 Degree